conterra/mapapps-sketching-enhanced/README.md

-This branch contains the Sketching Enhanced version 3.x which is currently under development.
+This branch contains the new Sketching Enhanced version 3.x.
 You can find the 2.x version in this branch: https://github.com/conterra/mapapps-sketching-enhanced/tree/2.x

-⚠️ Due to changes in the ArcGIS API for JavaScript, which is used extensively by this bundle, the bundle is currently not compatible with map.apps 4.13 and later.

 # Sketching Enhanced

 This bundle adds an extended sketching functionality the map.

+**Requirement: map.apps 4.12.0**

 ![Screenshot App](https://github.com/conterra/mapapps-sketching-enhanced/blob/master/screenshot.JPG)